-In this work, we follow the procedure of \cite{exotic_spacetimes_Sab_n_2018}, which proposes the simulation of 1+1 dimensional sections of exotic spacetimes using a superconducting circuit consisting of a dc-SQUID array embedded in an open microwave transmission line \cite{dynamical_casimir_effect,squid_array_Haviland2000,squid_array_Watanabe_PhysRevB.67.094505,squid_array_ergul_PhysRevB.88.104501}.
-We take this approach to propose the simulation of several black hole spacetimes, in order of complexity: the Schwarzschild black hole (chargeless and non-rotating), the Reissner-Nordstr\o m black hole (charged and non-rotating), the Kerr black hole (chargeless and rotating) and the Kerr-Newman black hole (charged and rotating).
-The objective is to simulate radial sections of the spacetimes for both the interior and exterior of the black hole, generate event horizons and ergosurfaces, and analyze possible behaviours close to the horizons that could be observed in the experiment, for all the spectrum of parameters $Q$ (charge) and $S$ (angular momentum), and radial directions given by the polar angle $\theta$.
-We find that event horizons and Hawking radiation could, in principle, be simulated in our model for non-rotating black holes, although we discuss possible limitations.
+In this work, we followed the procedure of~\cite{exotic_spacetimes_Sab_n_2018}, which proposes the simulation of 1~+~1 dimensional sections of exotic spacetimes using a superconducting circuit consisting of a dc-SQUID array embedded in an open microwave transmission line~\cite{dynamical_casimir_effect,squid_array_Haviland2000,squid_array_Watanabe_PhysRevB.67.094505,squid_array_ergul_PhysRevB.88.104501}.
+We took this approach to propose the simulation of several black hole spacetimes, in order of complexity: the Schwarzschild black hole (chargeless and non-rotating), the Reissner--Nordstr\o m black hole (charged and non-rotating), the Kerr black hole (chargeless and rotating) and the Kerr--Newman black hole (charged and rotating).
+The objectives are to simulate radial sections of the spacetimes for both the interior and exterior of the black hole, generate event horizons and ergosurfaces and analyse possible behaviours close to the horizons that could be observed in an experiment, for all the spectrum of parameters $Q$ (charge) and $S$ (angular momentum), and radial directions given by the polar angle $\theta$.
+We found that event horizons and Hawking radiation could, in principle, be simulated in our model for non-rotating black holes, although we discuss possible limitations.
 In the case of rotating black holes, our techniques seem not able to tackle the quantum simulation of the ergosphere.

-\section{Model and results}
+\section{Model and Results}